apip-web/minimal/_page/about.md

 <h2 class="section-title">About Me</h2>
 <p>
   I love experimenting with HTML, CSS, and JavaScript, as well as modifying Android apps directly from my phone.
   I also build small systems like tooltips, popups, RSS readers, static blogs on GitHub Pages, and various other UI components.
+Game modding, etc.
 </p>

 <h2 class="section-title">Skills</h2>